From Simply Basic to High Style, Concrete Finds Its Way in Interior Design

 Once considered a boring basic construction material, concrete is now a popular and trendy element in interior design, not just for Modern style home plans but for styles like Craftsman, Farmhouse, and Beachfront house plans.
 From kitchen countertops and sinks to tables, benches, and lighting fixtures, concrete is high style.
 We take a look at some uses for concrete inside the home floor plan.

 2. Floors – Think of your concrete driveway – then, imagine it all touched up and polished – and you get a picture of concrete floors in home plans, restaurants, and commercial buildings.
-Because it is easy to clean, durable, and inexpensive compared with other floor surfaces, concrete is the preferred material in spaces that have high foot traffic.
+Because it is easy to clean, durable, and inexpensive compared with other floor surfaces, concrete is the preferred material in high foot traffic spaces.
 And keep in mind that these concrete floors are not your standard run-of-the-mill grayish-white basic.
 They can be touched up with stains, dyes, paints, and decorative overlay to make them more attractive and appealing – just perfect for today’s home.

 3. Lighting Fixtures – From walls to floors to fixtures such as lights, lamps, and lanterns, concrete can be formed to be visually striking and dramatic.
 In fact, architects and artisans have created intriguing and fascinating concrete lighting designs, including some amazing desk and hanging lamps.